Siouxsie and the Banshees: The Scream and Join Hands (1978–1979)

 The band sold out venues in London in early 1978, but still had problems getting the right recording contract that could give them "complete artistic control".
 Polydor offered this guarantee and signed them in June.
 Their first single, "Hong Kong Garden", featuring a xylophone motif, reached the top 10 in the UK shortly after.
-A NME review hailed it as "a bright, vivid narrative, something like snapshots from the window of a speeding Japanese train, power charged by the most original, intoxicating guitar playing I heard in a long, long time".
+An NME review hailed it as "a bright, vivid narrative, something like snapshots from the window of a speeding Japanese train, power charged by the most original, intoxicating guitar playing I heard in a long, long time".

 The band released their debut album, The Scream, in November 1978.
 Nick Kent of NME said of the record: "The band sounds like some unique hybrid of the Velvet Underground mated with much of the ingenuity of Tago Mago-era Can, if any parallel can be drawn".
 At the end of the article, he added this remark: "Certainly, the traditional three-piece sound has never been used in a more unorthodox fashion with such stunning results".

 The Banshees' second album, Join Hands, was released in 1979.
 In Melody Maker, Jon Savage described "Poppy Day" as "a short, powerful evocation of the Great War graveyards", and Record Mirror described the whole record as a dangerous work that "should be heard".
 The Banshees embarked on a major tour to promote the album.
 A few dates into the tour in September, Morris and McKay left an in-store signing after an argument and quit the band.
 In need of replacements to fulfil tour dates, the Banshees' manager called drummer Budgie, formerly with the Slits, and asked him to audition.
 Budgie was hired, but Siouxsie and Severin had no success auditioning guitarists.
-Robert Smith of the Cure offered his services in case they could not find a guitarist (his group were already the support band on the tour), so the band held him to it after seeing too many "rock virtuosos".
-The tour resumed in September and after the last concert, Smith returned to the Cure.
+Robert Smith of the Cure offered his services in case they could not find a guitarist (his group were already the support band on the tour); having already seen too many "rock virtuosos", the band accepted his assistance.
+The tour resumed in September; after the last concert, Smith returned to the Cure.